 The Perfect Mother of the Bride Gift February 18, 2017 23:58

-I was so moved last week when I met my client Mai at my Regent Street Office to hand over this lovely patchwork quilt.
+I was so moved last week when I met my client Mai at my Regent Street Office to hand over this lovely handmade patchwork quilt.

 It can be difficult to know what to buy for your daughter as a wedding gift as the Mother of the Bride.
 You want something extra special that is sentimental and an heiroom.
-A wedding Quilt is all that and more and because you choose exactely what you want it becomes so personal and is a gift no one else can give.
+A handmade wedding Quilt is all that and more and because you choose exactely what you want it becomes so personal and is a gift no one else can give.

-It took many hours to stitch this lovely Wedding Quilt so I am delighted Mai loved it!
+It took many hours to stitch this lovely Custom Wedding Quilt so I am delighted Mai loved it!

-If you are thinking of commissioning a very special Wedding Quilt Gift and you think I am the right Wedding Quilt-Maker for you, then please contact me, it would be an honour to help.
+If you are thinking of commissioning a very special handmade Wedding Quilt and you think I am the right Wedding Quilt-Maker for you, then please contact me, it would be an honour to help.

 Our Keepsake Quilts have been endorsed by Whos The Mummy Top Blogger!
 November 03, 2016 01:24